paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-305-universities.md

 #### Effective Date
 Pub.
 L. 100–456, div.
 A, title II, § 220(c), Sept.
 29, 1988, 102 Stat.
 1941, provided that: “The limitation specified in [section 2361(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2361/a&num=0&edition=prelim), United States Code [now [10 U.S.C.
 4141(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4141/a&num=0&edition=prelim)] (as added by subsection (a)), on the authority of the Secretary of Defense to make grants and award contracts shall take effect on October 1, 1989.”

+#### National Security and Defense Artificial Intelligence Institute
+Pub.
+L. 119–60, div.
+A, title II, § 224, Dec.
+18, 2025, 139 Stat.
+782, provided that: “(a) In General.—The Secretary of Defense may establish one or more National Security and Defense Artificial Intelligence Institutes (referred to in this section as ‘Institutes’) at eligible host institutions. “(b) Institute Described.—A National Security and Defense Artificial Intelligence Institute referred to in subsection (a) is an artificial intelligence research institute that—“(1) is focused on a cross-cutting challenge or foundational science for artificial intelligence systems in the national security and defense sector; “(2) establishes partnerships among public and private organizations, including, as appropriate, Federal agencies, institutions of higher education, including community colleges, nonprofit research organizations, Federal laboratories, State, local, and Tribal governments, and industry, including the Defense Industrial Base and startup companies; “(3) has the potential to create an innovation ecosystem, or enhance existing ecosystems, to translate Institute research into applications and products used to enhance national security and defense capabilities; “(4) supports interdisciplinary research and development across multiple institutions of higher education and organizations; and “(5) supports workforce development in artificial intelligence related disciplines in the United States. “(c) Financial Assistance Authorized.—“(1) In general.—The Secretary of Defense may award financial assistance to an eligible host institution, or consortia thereof, to establish and support one or more Institutes. “(2) Use of funds.—Financial assistance awarded under paragraph (1) may be used by an Institute for—“(A) managing and making available to researchers accessible, curated, standardized, secure, and privacy protected data sets from the public and private sectors for the purposes of training and testing artificial intelligence systems and for research using artificial intelligence systems with regard to national security and defense; “(B) developing and managing testbeds for artificial intelligence systems, including sector-specific test beds, designed to enable users to evaluate artificial intelligence systems prior to deployment; “(C) conducting research and education activities involving artificial intelligence systems to solve challenges with national security implications; “(D) providing or brokering access to computing resources, networking, and data facilities for artificial intelligence research and development relevant to the Institute’s research goals; “(E) providing technical assistance to users, including software engineering support, for artificial intelligence research and development relevant to the Institute’s research goals; “(F) engaging in outreach and engagement to broaden participation in artificial intelligence research and the artificial intelligence workforce; and “(G) such other activities as may determined by the Secretary of Defense. “(3) Duration.—Financial assistance under paragraph (1) shall be awarded for a five-year period, and may be renewed for not more than one additional five-year period. “(4) Application for financial assistance.—An eligible host institution or consortia thereof seeking financial assistance under paragraph (1) shall submit to the Secretary of Defense an application at such time, in such manner, and containing such information as the Secretary may require. “(5) Competitive, merit review.—In awarding financial assistance under paragraph (1), the Secretary of Defense shall use a competitive, merit-based review process. “(6) Collaboration.—In awarding financial assistance under paragraph (1), the Secretary of Defense may collaborate with other departments and agencies of the Federal Government with missions that relate to or have the potential to be affected by the national security implications of artificial intelligence systems. “(7) Limitation.—No financial assistance authorized in this section shall be awarded to an entity outside of the United States.
+All recipients of financial assistance under this section, including subgrantees, shall be based in the United States and shall meet such other eligibility criteria as may be established by the Secretary of Defense. “(d) Definition.—In this section, the term ‘eligible host institution’ means—“(1) an institution of higher education (as defined in section 102 of the Higher Education Act of 1965 ([20 U.S.C.
+1002](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1002&num=0&edition=prelim))) in the United States that conducts research sponsored by the Department of Defense; or “(2) a senior military college (as defined in [section 2111a(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2111a/f&num=0&edition=prelim), United States Code).”

 <a id="section-4142"></a>
 ## § 4142.
 Extramural acquisition innovation and research activities
-**(a) Establishment.—** The Secretary of Defense, acting through the Under Secretary of Defense for Acquisition and Sustainment and in coordination with the Under Secretary of Defense for Research and Engineering, shall establish and maintain extramural acquisition innovation and research activities as described in subsection (d), which shall include an acquisition research organization within a civilian college or university that is not owned or operated by the Federal Government that is established to provide and maintain essential research and development capabilities through a long-term strategic relationship with the Department of Defense.
+**(a) Establishment.—** The Secretary of Defense, acting through the Under Secretary of Defense for Acquisition and Sustainment and in coordination with the Under Secretary of Defense for Research and Engineering, shall establish and maintain extramural acquisition innovation and research activities as described in subsection (c), which shall include an acquisition research organization within a civilian college or university that is not owned or operated by the Federal Government that is established to provide and maintain essential research and development capabilities through a long-term strategic relationship with the Department of Defense.

 **(b) Goals.—** The goal of any activity conducted pursuant to this section shall be to provide academic analyses and policy alternatives for innovation in defense acquisition policies and practices to policymakers in the Federal Government by using a variety of means intended to widely disseminate research findings from such an activity, in addition to executing demonstration and pilot programs of innovative acquisition policies and practices.

-**(c) Director.—**

-(1) **Appointment.—** — Not later than June 1, 2020, the Secretary of Defense shall appoint an individual from civilian life to serve as the director for the extramural acquisition innovation and research activities required by this section (referred to in this section as the “Director”).

-(2) **Term.—** — The Director shall serve a term of five years.

-**(d) Activities.—** The activities described in this subsection are as follows:
+**(c) Activities.—** The activities described in this subsection are as follows:

 (1) Research on past and current defense acquisition policies and practices, commercial and international best practices, and the application of new technologies and analytical capabilities to improve acquisition policies and practices.